shbutkhuzi/tank_volume_reporter/software/README.md

 Here are two directories each containing STM32 project made with the help of CubeIDE software.

-`application` directory contains main application code.

-`bootloader` directory contains code used to update main appliaction code over air.
+`application` directory contains main application code and `bootloader` directory contains the code used to update main appliaction code over the air.